A Critique of Marylin Agee's Two Rapture theory.

 The following is a critique of Marilyn Agee's "Two Raptures" which can be found in it's entirety on her web site at: http://www.kiwi.net/~mjagee/2rapt.html.
 I usually don't even bother with false prophets unless they are teaching another gospel or distorting the message of salvation which Marilyn Agee does as I will show below.
 (Marilyn's comments are in teal and mine in regular type.
-The scriptures I have referenced are from the NIV in bold teal.)
+The scriptures I have referenced are in bold teal.)

 "Christ said, 'I have foretold you all things' in Mark 13:23."